medic/cht-core/.github/ISSUE_TEMPLATE.md

 ---

 If you're reporting a bug copy the following template below, replacing the _italicised_ text with your own.
-This is important to ensure we can look at your bug quickly and efficiently, and will improve the speed in which it gets fixed :-)
+This is important to ensure we can look at your bug quickly and efficiently, which will improve the speed in which it gets fixed :-)

 ---